Newtown Pery, Limerick

-Newtown Pery (/'pEri:/; Baile Nua Pheire) is an area of central Limerick, Ireland, and forms the main city centre (or CBD) of the city.
+Newtown Pery (/'pEri:/; Baile Nua Pheire) is an area of central Limerick, Ireland, and forms the main city centre of the city.
 The district is known for its Georgian architectural heritage and is the core area of Limerick's Georgian Quarter.
-It is one of the three towns that make up modern-day Limerick City Centre, the other two being the older Englishtown and Irishtown, which date from the medieval period.
+It is one of the three districts that make up modern-day Limerick City Centre, the other two being the older Englishtown and Irishtown, which date from the medieval period.
 Newtown Pery houses the largest collection of Georgian townhouses in Ireland outside of Dublin.
 In 1837, Samuel Lewis in his Topographical Dictionary of Ireland described Newtown Pery as "one of the handsomest towns in Ireland".